CHRISHA1122/milestone-project-2/README.md

 * Make game easy to play.
 * An easy to navigate site.
 * A project that would be good enough to go in a portfolio.
+* Have fun learning to build a game.

 ## User Experience - UX